iammadab/snark-protocol/README.md

 # snark-protocol

-This is a basic implementation of the snark protocol describe in this [paper](https://arxiv.org/pdf/1906.07221.pdf).
+This is a basic implementation of the snark protocol described in this [paper](https://arxiv.org/pdf/1906.07221.pdf).

 In the paper, the protocol is described in stages, I follow the same format for my implementation.